sunfounder/piarm/docs/source/python/remote_control_py.rst

 After running the code, follow the prompts and press the keys on the keyboard to control the PiArm's arms and Electromagnet.

-But you need to assemble :ref:`Electromagnet` to PiArm first.
+But you need to assemble :ref:`electro` to PiArm first.

 .. note::